Category:908 Traffic Controls for School Areas

 908.7 Crossing Supervision (MUTCD Section 7D)

 Standard.
-Law enforcement officers performing school crossing supervision and adult crossing guards shall wear high-visibility retroreflective safety apparel labeled as ANSI 107-2004 standard performance for Class 2 as described in Section 6E.02 of MUTCD.
+Law enforcement officers performing school crossing supervision and adult crossing guards shall wear high-visibility retroreflective safety apparel labeled as ANSI 107-2004 standard performance for Class 2 or ANSI 207-2006 as described in Section 6E.02 of MUTCD.

 Standard.
 A competent adult crossing guard acting for the school district shall supervise the operation of the crosswalk and the crossing of the students during hours of operation (further qualifications are described in Section 7D.03 of the MUTCD).
 A school-crossing contract providing for an adult crossing guard shall be required before a marked and signed school crossing is established.

 Support.
-The school-crossing contract can be found on the Chief Counsel’s Office Intranet site.
+The school-crossing contract can be found on the Chief Counsel’s Office Sharepoint site.
 The district engineer is authorized to sign all contracts for signs at school crossings.

 Standard.
 Adult crossing guards shall not direct traffic in the usual law enforcement regulatory sense.
 In the control of traffic, they shall pick opportunity times to create a sufficient gap in the traffic flow.
 At these times, they shall stand in the roadway to indicate that pedestrians are about to use or are using the crosswalk, and that all vehicular traffic must stop.